AdobeDocs/campaign-standard.en/help/start/using/privacy-requests.md

     To learn more about identity namespaces, see the [Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/identity/namespaces.html?lang=en) documentation.

 1. One Identity Service Namespace is mapped to one namespace in Campaign.
-You need to specify how the namespace will be reconciled in Campaign.
+You must specify how the namespace will be reconciled in Campaign.

     Select a target mapping (**[!UICONTROL Recipients]**, **[!UICONTROL Real-time event]** or **[!UICONTROL Subscriptions to an application]**).
-If you want to use several target mappings, you need to create one namespace per target mapping.
+If you want to use several target mappings, create one namespace per target mapping.

     ![](assets/privacy-namespace-target-mapping.png)